fsharp/fslang-suggestions/README.md

 For this reason making a feature optional will generally not used as an approach, though exceptions may be made in some cases (e.g. checked arithmetic is optional in both F# and C#).

 ## How do I get my favourite feature approved?

 First make sure the issue for your feature is really clear and addresses all major concerns.

 Probably the best thing you can do to get a feature promoted is to draft an RFC on it, even if it has not yet been marked "approved".
 A prototype implementation of high quality, with tests, can also help convince.

+## Code of Conduct

+This repository is governed by the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).

+We pledge to be overt in our openness, welcoming all people to contribute, and pledging in return to value them as whole human beings and to foster an atmosphere of kindness, cooperation, and understanding.